ankitects/anki-manual/src/deck-options.md

   [reposition](https://docs.ankiweb.net/browsing.html#cards) cards in different ways.

-- Deck, then random notes: gather cards from each deck in order, starting from the top.
+- **Deck, then random notes**: gather cards from each deck in order, starting from the top.
   Cards from each deck are gathered randomly.

-- Ascending position: gather cards by ascending position (due #), which is typically the oldest-added first.
+- **Ascending position**: gather cards by ascending position (due #), which is typically the oldest-added first.

-- Descending position: gather cards by descending position (due #), which is typically the latest-added first.
+- **Descending position**: gather cards by descending position (due #), which is typically the latest-added first.

-- Random notes: gather cards of randomly selected notes.
+- **Random notes**: gather cards of randomly selected notes.
 When sibling burying is disabled, this allows all cards of a note to be seen in a session (eg. both a front->back and back->front card)

-- Random cards: gather cards completely randomly.
+- **Random cards**: gather cards completely randomly.

 ### New Card Sort Order